 UNDERSTANDING SINUS MUCOCELES

 The sinuses are covered by a lining called mucosa which is similar to skin.
 During sinus surgery when the sinuses are opened, some of this mucosa can get trapped underneath other mucosa and the result is a mucocele.
 Similarly, if a facial trauma occurs and there is bony injury to facial bones this can result in a similar trapping of mucosa in one of the sinuses.
-Basically the sequestered mucosa continues to produce mucous but because it is trapped, the collection enlarges forming a mucocele.
-If the sinus mucocele becomes large enough a person might experience uncomfortable symptoms such as:
+Basically, the sequestered mucosa continues to produce mucous, but because it is trapped, the collection enlarges forming a mucocele.

 TREATING SINUS MUCOCELES